Limits and performances of algorithms based on simulated annealing in solving sparse hard inference problems: Computation of the Kesten-Stigum transition temperature in the replicated model

 The value of $\TKS$ resulting from this computation for $y=64$ is shown in Fig.~\ref{Fig:RBP_vs_RPD} with the name `RPopDyn', as we have checked it coincides with the result found by running the population dynamic algorithm to solve Eqs.~(\ref{eq:BPrep_lin}).
 The comparison with the values of $\TKS$ obtained from the solution of the RBP equations on several graph realizations for different sizes $N$ reveals that in the large $N$ limit the two computations coincide only for $\gamma=0$, that is when replicas do not interact.
 As long as $\gamma>0$ and the replicas are coupled, the large $N$ limit of the single graph computation does not coincide with the analytical estimation obtained under the assumption of a locally tree-like replicated graph.

 The reason for the mismatch between the two computations is that for $y>1$ and $\gamma>0$ the replicated graph is not locally tree-like and cavity messages are correlated.
 While running RBP on a given graph these correlations can be taken into account, the population dynamics algorithm, by construction, ignores any correlation among cavity messages.
 The correlations among messages coming from different replicas are positive, thanks to the ferromagnetic coupling among replicas, and this, in turn, produces a much larger value for $\TKS$ than under the assumption of uncorrelated messages.
-Willing to improve the analytical computation (or the solution via the population dynamics algorithm) one should consider a \emph{super-variable} at every node of the original graph, taking $q^y$ values.
-In this case, the graph connecting the super-variables is indeed locally tree-like and a population dynamical computation would give the correct estimates for the thermodynamical thresholds (we leave this computation for future work).